-Before leaving the area you might want to take a dip in the hot spring Hoffell (see the map).
-It’s a roughly 16km/6.3 miles from Höfn.
-From there you will have stunning vies over the highlands and is well worth the visit.
+Before leaving the area you should to take a dip in the hot spring Hoffell (see the map).
+It’s approximately 16km/6.3 miles from Höfn.
+From there you will have stunning views of the highlands and it is well worth the visit.

-When continuing north, you’ll have about 90km/56 miles to drive before you’ll reach the town of Djúpivogur.
+When continuing north, you have about 90km/56 miles to drive before you’ll reach the town of Djúpivogur.
 This drive is spectacular and is one of the more scenic routes in Iceland.
-You’ll have massive mountains on your left and the wide, blue Atlantic ocean to your right.
+You’ll have massive mountains on your left and the wide, blue Atlantic Ocean to your right.

 Good visibility = Mind blown!